 Twiggy is a fashion icon, and the looks that make her famous are almost astonishingly easy to replicate.
-To create this easy Twiggy look, dust a white powder eyeshadow, like Kiko Cosmetics' High Pigment Wet and Dry Eyeshadow ($8) in Matte White Milk all over the lids until it's nearly opaque.
+To create this easy Twiggy look, dust a white powder eyeshadow, like Kiko Cosmetics' High Pigment Wet and Dry Eyeshadow ($8) in Matte White Milk, all over the lids until it's nearly opaque.
 From there, take a black eyeliner pencil to draw a line in the crease of your eyelid, extending it into a wing.
-Use that same eyeliner to draw exaggerated "mascara" lines on the waterline, apply a nude lipstick, and your mod-ern Halloween is all set.
+Use that same eyeliner to draw exaggerated "mascara" lines on the waterline, apply a nude lipstick, and your mod Halloween is all set.

 Sabrina, The Teenage Witch

 Netflix's Chilling Adventures of Sabrina is the perfect spooky vibe for Halloween, so why wouldn't you want to replicate the prep school witch for the most haunted day of the year?
 The key to this costume's brilliance is the deep, blood-red lipstick shade that complements a cat-eye wing sharp enough to make Salem worried.
-Maybelline SuperStay Matte Ink Liquid Lipstick ($8) in Voyager is a perfectly bewitched color, as well as a Byrdie favorite.
+Maybelline's SuperStay Matte Ink Liquid Lipstick ($8) in Voyager is a perfectly bewitched color, as well as a Byrdie favorite.

 Make your own interpretation of a red rose stand out on Halloween.
-This look uses the Anastasia Beverly Hills Modern Renaissance palette ($45), a stunning palette of pinks and golds and blends them with a plum-toned blush that goes all the way into the temples to create a look designed to make the roses on The Bachelor envy you.
+This look uses the Anastasia Beverly Hills Modern Renaissance palette ($45), a stunning palette of pinks and golds, and blends them with a plum-toned blush that goes all the way into the temples to create a look designed to make the roses on The Bachelor envy you.
 Top it all off with a blue-burgundy red lipstick like MAC's Lipstick Matte ($19) in Diva, and you're bouquet-ready.

 Eye'll Be Seeing You

-Next, you'll want to grab an eyelash glue that dries clear and has a stronghold, as well as your bag of googly eyes—make sure they're the ones with flat backs and not velcro or even the pre-sticky ones.
+Next, you'll want to grab an eyelash glue that dries clear and has a strong hold, as well as your bag of googly eyes—make sure they're the ones with flat backs and not velcro or even the pre-sticky ones.
 Apply a thin layer of eyelash glue to the back of the googly eye, and place on your face in the location that seems to fit it best.
 As seen above, larger eyes are placed on the larger parts of the face like the forehead, while the smaller googly eyes have been reserved for the nose.
-Look out world, they won't see you coming.
+Look out, world: They won't see you coming.

-We're still recovering from IT: Chapter 2, but this Pennywise look is too good not to recreate.
-Start by shaping your lips using a liquid lipstick like Anastasia Beverly Hills Strawberry ($20), or MAC Retro Matte Lip Colour ($22) in Deep True Red.
+If you're a fan of IT: Chapter 2, this Pennywise look is too good not to recreate.
+Start by shaping your lips using a liquid lipstick like Anastasia Beverly Hills Strawberry ($20) or MAC's Retro Matte Lip Colour ($22) in Deep True Red.
 "You’ll have a better idea of where your lines should go, and how far your shadow should be winged out, as opposed to starting from the eyes and working down," celebrity makeup artist Justin Tyme, founder of Adveket Cosmetics, shares.